 Investments in debt securities consist of investments in U.S. Treasury bills.
-As of September 30, 2023, all investments that have original maturities of three months or less are classified as cash equivalents on the Condensed Consolidated Balance Sheets.
-Prior to

-December 31, 2022, the Company classified certain investments as held-to-maturity.
-All investments previously classified as held-to-maturity matured prior to December 31, 2022.
-As of September 30, 2023 and March 31, 2023, all investments are classified as available-for-sale, as the sale of such investments may be required prior to maturity to implement management strategies.
+All investments that have original maturities of three months or less are classified as cash equivalents on the Condensed Consolidated Balance Sheets.
+As of June 30, 2024 and March 31, 2024, all investments are classified as available-for-sale, as the sale of such investments may be required prior to maturity to implement management strategies.
 Available-for-sale debt securities are recorded at fair value.
 Any unrealized gains and losses are included in accumulated other comprehensive income as a component of stockholders' equity until realized.
 As U.S. Treasury bills have minimal risk, any declines in fair value are considered temporary.